Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory: Applications

 \end{lemma} \proof The condition (\ref{eq:voc}) is equivalent to $y.\vf-\vf\in\co(X)$ for all $y\in X$ and, by (\ref{eq:gid}), this is equivalent to $\vk(y.\vf-\vf)=0$ for all $\vk\in\delta X$ and all $y$, hence to $\vk.\vf(y)=\vk(\vf)$ for all $\vk,y$, which means $\vf\in \cv(X)$.

 It is easily shown that $\vf\in\cc(X)$ satisfies (\ref{eq:voc}) if and only if $\vf$ is a bounded continuous function such that $\lim_{x\rarrow\infty}(\vf(x+y)-\vf(x))=0$ uniformly in $y$ when $y$ runs over a compact neighborhood of the origin.
 Thus the functions from $\cv(X)$ are of \emph{vanishing oscillation at infinity} or \emph{slowly oscillating}, and their r\^ole in the theory of pseudo-differential operators was noticed a long time ago due especially to a well known theorem of H.\ Cordes concerning the compactness of the commutators $[\vf(Q),\psi(P)]$ (see \cite[p.\ 176--177]{ABG} for a short presentation of the main ideas).
 If $X=\mbr^n$ then $\cv(X)$ is just the norm closure of the set of bounded functions of class $C^1$ whose derivative tends to zero at infinity.
 Thus results of the same nature as the embedding (\ref{eq:tay}) may be found already in \cite{Tay}.

-On the other hand, the algebra $\cv(X)$ was systematically considered in the works \cite{Rab,RRR,RRS,RRS2}; see especially \cite{RRS2} where one may find references to other earlier papers.
+The algebra $\cv(X)$ was systematically considered in the works \cite{Rab,RRR,RRS,RRS2}; see especially \cite{RRS2} where one may find references to other earlier papers.
+Although the authors emphasize the case $X=\mbz^n$, it is clear for us that their methods extend to many other groups.
+On the other hand, since they allow the functions $\varphi$ to be Banach space valued, the applications of their theory cover directly the case of operators on $L^2(\mbr^n)$ for example (this involves a certain discretization technique).
+In particular, Theorems 2.4.2 and Corollary 2.4.28 from \cite{RRS2} are much stronger than our next Proposition \ref{pr:voq} in the case $X=\mbz^n$.
+Taking into account the wealth of informations and applications in connection to these question which may be found in \cite[Chapters 2,4,5]{RRS2}, we decided to keep this section to a minimum, just to point out the special role of the algebra $\cv(X)$ in the crossed product formalism.

 More recently, the relevance of $\cv(X)$ in questions related to the computation of the essential spectrum has been independently noticed in \cite{LaS,Ma2}.

 We mention that the compactification $\sigma(\cv(X))$ and the boundary $\upsilon X=\delta(\cv(X))$ are called \emph{Higson compactification} and \emph{Higson corona} of $X$ and play an important r\^ole in recent questions of topology, $C^*$-algebras, $K$-theory, etc.\ \cite{Ro1,Ro2}.